 You may have seen a mason bee and thought it was a fly.
 Or heard the word mason bee and thought that they sting.
 Let’s learn a little more about these amazing pollinators who are helping our ecosystem, working to help honey bees and helping farmers produce more food all over the world.

 WHAT IS A MASON BEE?
-Mason bees are also called a blue orchard mason bee because of their blue iridescent sheen.
-They are native to North America and are solitary bees, which means they don’t live in a hive, don’t have a queen bee, and all the females are able to lay eggs.
+We work with two types of mason bees, the blue orchard mason bee and the hornfaced mason bee.
+Blue orchard bees have a blue iridescent sheen and the hornfaced bee are fuzzy with light stripes.
+They are both solitary bees, which means they don’t live in a hive, don’t have a queen bee, and all the females are able to lay eggs.

 WHY ARE THEY IMPORTANT TO THE ECOSYSTEM?
 Mason bees are not picky pollinators, they will collect pollen and nectar from just about any plant that’s blooming in the early spring.
 That means not only do mason bees help us grow more food, but they pollinate our native plants too.
 That makes it so the plants around us are healthier, can grow larger, and can better filter our air and water, boosting the overall health of our ecosystems.